 Cost of Living in Ireland

 We have to start with the cost of property and rent in Ireland.
 Having a place of your own is the first thing you need to figure out.
 Living in hotels is definitely not cost effective.
 Buying is probably your best shot, but how much money do you need in your bank account to pull it off.

 If you are up for buying a house in Ireland you should check the article from “The Journal” on the average price of a house, according to regions.
 You can see that it highly depends on the region you choose to live in.
 The prices of property in Ireland reached their lowest point back in 2013.
 If you have a relative that acquired a mansion back then, you are lucky.
 Ever since 2013, that price is steady climbing so the sooner you buy a home the better, right.

 2013.
 If you have a relative that acquired a mansion back then, you are lucky.
 Ever since 2013, that price is steady climbing so the sooner you buy a home the better, right.

 Rental Price in Ireland

-This is a problem that is yet to be resolved, but results in a slight increase of cost of living in Ireland.
-If your rent jumps with 10%, a sum you spend each month, it no doubt will have an impact on the family budget.
+This is a problem that is yet to be resolved but results in a slight increase in the cost of living in Ireland.
+If your rent jumps with 10%, a sum you spend each month, it no doubts will have an impact on the family budget.
 Rents reached an average of €1,227(£1137.88).
-The Association of Property Owners claim that there is just too many taxes being paid by landlords, and that is the reason for them to push up the prices.
+The Association of Property Owners claims that there is just too many taxes being paid by landlords, and that is the reason for them to push up the prices.